-The optimal duration of therapy for patients with early HIV-1 infection is unknown.
-Recent studies of early HIV-1 infection have evaluated starting and then stopping treatment as a potential strategy.16-18 Although these studies showed some benefits associated with this strategy, a large randomized controlled trial of patients with chronic HIV-1 infection found that treatment interruption was harmful in terms of increased risk of AIDS and non-AIDS events, and that the strategy was associated with increased markers of inflammation, immune activation, and coagulation.
-For these reasons and the potential benefit of ART in reducing the risk of HIV-1 transmission, the Panel does not recommend discontinuation of ART in patients treated for early HIV-1 infection (AIII).
+Once ART is initiated in patients with early HIV infection, therapy should be continued indefinitely as in guidelines for patients with chronic infection.
+Recent studies of early HIV-1 infection have shown some benefits of starting and then stopping treatment as a potential therapeutic strategy.
+16-18 However, a large randomized controlled trial of patients with chronic HIV-1 infection found that treatment interruption was harmful in terms of increased risk of AIDS and non-AIDS events, 36 and that the strategy was associated with increased markers of inflammation, immune activation, and coagulation.
+37 For these reasons and the potential benefit of ART in reducing the risk of HIV-1 transmission, the Panel recommends indefinite continuation of ART in patients treated for early HIV-1 infection (AIII).